alosadagrande/acm-cnf/README.md

 ```

 * As target or remote clusters I imported an OpenShift cluster installed with the same nightly build

+> :exclamation: Importing a cluster can be done using the ACM web user interface or using the CLI in a more scripted way.
+Take a look to the following [notes](https://github.com/alosadagrande/acm-cnf/tree/master/auto-import-clusters) on how to import clusters from command line.

 ```sh
 $ oc get nodes